ubs121/plane_shooting/README.md

 Furthermore from this hint visualization, we could see that intersected squares are the most efficient shots.
 Specially the square (3,4), (5,4), (3,6) and (5,6) are the most efficient locations.
 By shooting at one of these locations the agent will be rewarded anyway:

-* Could win the game by just hitting a head, because these four locations are head locations.
+* Could win the game by just hitting a head, because these four locations are possible head locations.

 * Could be a body shot, for example at (3,4).
-If so the next possible head locations will be less at least 3 times.
+If so the next possible head locations will be less 3 times at least.

   ![shot BB](shot_BB.png)

-* Could be miss.
+* Could be a miss.
 Even in this case the next possible head locations will be reduced a little.

 ** Sample 2: Hint after missed shot **

-If the agent shot at (2,2) and missed, then it still has to learn something from this shot, because this shot will reduce the next possible heads.
+If the agent missed at (2,2), then it still has to learn something from this shot, because this shot will reduce the next possible heads.
+In the below figure, white squares are non-head coordinates after this missed shot, so the agent will ignore this locations for the next shot.

 ![shot M](shot_M.png)